Rechargeable battery operated handblenders

 Long, slim 9.5” stainless steel shaft with large 3” commercial designed blade

 electric knife attachment (carve a roast or slice a loaf of bread !)

-Includes: 2 cup chopper for nuts, cheese and garlic, 4 cup measuring cup, whisk for meringue and whipped cream
+Includes: 4 cup chopper for onions and vegetables, nuts, cheese and garlic, 4 cup measuring cup, whisk for meringue and whipped cream

 Power handle with stainless steel deco plate